 Joyce also has oversight of all event operations associated with NC State home athletic contests, ACC and NCAA championships hosted by NC State and special events hosted in athletics venues.

-He is a member of the department senior staff and serves as liaison with the Chancellor's office for post-season travel and special projects; facility design and construction; facility operations and grounds management; University Recreation, transportation and parking; and campus police.
+He is a member of the athletic department's senior staff and serves as liaison with the Chancellor's office for post-season travel and special projects, facility design and construction services, facility operations and grounds management, university recreation, transportation and parking, and environmental health and safety.

-Before coming to NC State, Joyce served as Assistant for Athletic Facilities and Operations at the University of North Carolina from 1993-2001, where he managed Eddie Smith Field House; oversaw football game day operations; assisted with men's basketball, Olympic Sport and ACC/NCAA Championship game operations; and helped coordinate facility renovation and construction projects.
+Before coming to NC State, Joyce served as Assistant for Athletic Facilities and Operations at the University of North Carolina from 1993-2001.
+He managed the Eddie Smith Field House, oversaw football game day operations, assisted with men's basketball, Olympic Sport and ACC/NCAA Championship game operations, and helped coordinate facility renovation and construction projects.

-A native of Stuart, Virginia, Joyce earned his B.S. in business management (1988) and Master's in education (sports management, 1992) from Virginia Tech.
-He is also a graduate of the Sports Management Institute (2000).
+A native of Stuart, Va., Joyce earned his B.S. in business management (1988) and Master's in education (sports management, 1992) from Virginia Tech.
+He is also a graduate of the Sports Management Institute Executive Program (2000).

 He and his wife Cathy, a native of Fayetteville, have a daughter Maggie and reside in Chapel Hill, NC.